• Skip to main content

 icon base_13Artboard 16

-Want to spend an entire day on the river?
-Students explore reaches of the Mississippi (or Minnesota or St. Croix River!) in handmade 24′ Voyageur canoes.
+Want to see your community from a different perspective?
+Students canoe and explore reaches of the Mississippi (or Minnesota or St. Croix River!) in our 10-person, 24-foot canoes.
 These trips usually include a lunch break and are best suited for people ages 10 and older.

 The Mississippi National River and Recreation Area (MNRRA) is a National Park Service unit running 72 miles of the river right through the Twin Cities.
 It is a unique and valuable asset to our community.
 Wilderness Inquiry offers three highlighted routes along MNRRA.